IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 ---

-## GraphQLFragmentNode
+## GraphQLFragment

 This class can be used for building fragments to make your queries look more efficient.

 ### Constructors

-`GraphQLFragmentNode(String name, String type)` - Creates a new instance of the GraphQLFragmentNode with the provided name and type it's referring to.
+`GraphQLFragment(String name, String type)` - Creates a new instance of the GraphQLFragment with the provided name and type it's referring to.

-`GraphQLFragmentNode(String name, String type, List<GraphQLField> nodes)` - Creates a new instance of the GraphQLFragmentNode with the provided name, type and its child nodes.
+`GraphQLFragment(String name, String type, List<GraphQLField> nodes)` - Creates a new instance of the GraphQLFragment with the provided name, type and its child nodes.

-`GraphQLFragmentNode(String name, String type, List<String> fields)` - Creates a new instance of the GraphQLFragmentNode with the provided name, type and fields.
+`GraphQLFragment(String name, String type, List<String> fields)` - Creates a new instance of the GraphQLFragment with the provided name, type and fields.

-`GraphQLFragmentNode(String name, String type, List<GraphQLField> nodes, List<String> fields)` - Creates a new instance of the GraphQLFragmentNode with the provided name, type, its child nodes and fields.
+`GraphQLFragment(String name, String type, List<GraphQLField> nodes, List<String> fields)` - Creates a new instance of the GraphQLFragment with the provided name, type, its child nodes and fields.

 ---